enso-org/enso/docs/language-server/protocol-project-manager.md

 Requests the endpoint for connecting to the logging service.

-> TODO [RW] discuss: This approach assumes that the project manager always
-> starts the logging service.
-It makes sense as it needs to log its boot, but we
-> may want to somehow allow the client to decide or maybe re-configure the
-> logging service?
-But it would make more sense to do it when launching the
-> project-manager.

 - **Type:** Request
 - **Direction:** Client -> Server
 - **Connection:** Protocol